 logging¶

-Custom logging utilities, inspired by Python’s logging
+Custom logging utilities, inspired by Python’s logging module.

 Note

-Under the hood, this is just a wrapper on top of printf()
+Under the hood, this is just a wrapper on top of printf().

 Default format for logging messages.